MarkosKon/accessible-navbar/README.md

 );
 ```

+## Recipes

+Take a look at the [Storybook](https://accessible-navbar.netlify.com/).

+If you want to **test** the navbar with a screen reader or see the "The escape key closes the mobile menu" in action you'll have to press the **"Open canvas in a new tab" button** at the top right of your Storybook screen.

+You can see the **correct source code** if you click the **"story" tab in the addons section** at the bottom of the screen.
+The "show info" button doesn't show the render-prop components correctly.

 ## Accessibility ticks

 The desktop menu is a `<nav />` and the mobile menu is a modal with a `<nav />` inside.